 As a MobilePack host, Asbury UMC has committed to cover the costs of meals, but we cannot do it alone.
 We encourage area churches, businesses, schools, organizations and individuals to help us make this dream come true with prayer, monetary donations and physical support.

-Find out more about Feed My Starving Children.
+Find out more about this ministry at Feed My Starving Children.